wp-plugins/teletter-telegram-newsletter/readme.txt

 *   Set currency time for get new updates (Hourly, Twice a day,Daily)
 *   Get Updates Manually
 *   Supporting Custom post types
-*   Showing de active users (unsubscribers) (not working on some sites!)
+*   Showing de active users (unsubscribers)
 *   Translate Ready
 *   Send Newsletter to all users or active users
-*   Define admin users to send newsletter from your telegram account
+*   Define admin users to send newsletter from your telegram account (Supporting Text or Image)
+*   Send Image with Captions to All Users from Admin panel
+*   Log all Messages Sent or Received on Admin panel
-*   admin users receive new subscribers and unsubscribers alarm on their telegram account
+*   Admin users receive new subscribers and unsubscribers alarm on their telegram account

 Note: this plugin is not supporting Webhook method now, we are working on it.
+Version 1.2 was Updated by using some codes from <a href="https://wordpress.org/plugins/telegram-bot/">Telegram Bot</a> Plugin.

 Visit Tutorials in Persian Language: <a href="http://websima.com/teletter" title="افزونه تلگرام">افزونه تلگرام</a>